Skip to main content

 Behind the scenes, CRM Analytics creates a job for your new dataset, which runs in the background.
 How long this job takes to run depends on how big your CSV file is and how many other jobs CRM Analytics has on the go.
 It’s easy to check the progress of jobs through the data manager.

 2. Look for your job in the list.
-The job name starts the name of the CSV file, SIC_Descriptions, followed by “Upload flow - overwrite”.
+The job name starts with the name of the CSV file, SIC_Descriptions, followed by “Upload flow - overwrite”.

 The Jobs Monitor, showing the SIC_Descriptions dataset job has run successfully.